 There are a few ways to successfully realize capital losses and avoid the superficial loss rules.
 All strategies below assume the sale of an investment.

 - Assuming it’s not a partial disposition, wait at least 31 days from the settlement date before repurchasing the same investment or an identical property.

-- Avoid repurchasing an identical property sold in your non-registered account within your registered account (RRSP, RRIF, TFSA, etc.) and vice versa within the superficial loss period.
+- Don’t repurchase an identical property sold in your non-registered account within your registered account (RRSP, RRIF, TFSA, etc.), or vice versa, within the superficial loss period.
 In-kind contributions to registered accounts of non-registered investments with unrealized losses will also result in such losses being denied.²

-- Avoid purchasing an index fund where the underlying index tracked is the same (e.g., S&P/TSX Composite Index) as the investment sold within the superficial loss period.
+- Don’t purchase an index fund where the underlying index tracked is the same (e.g., S&P/TSX Composite Index) as the investment sold within the superficial loss period.
 This applies even if the investments come from two different fund companies.

-- If selling a mutual fund or ETF, consider repurchasing another that invests in the same asset class (e.g., Canadian equity) but has a different investment mandate (e.g., growth vs dividend income).
+- If selling a mutual fund or exchange-traded fund (ETF), consider repurchasing another that invests in the same asset class (e.g., Canadian equity) but has a different investment mandate (e.g., growth vs dividend income).
 Doing so can maintain exposure to a desired asset class or sector without waiting for the superficial loss period to elapse.

 - Consider gifting investments with unrealized losses to an adult child, parent, or sibling.
 These losses wouldn’t be deemed superficial because the recipients aren’t affiliated persons.

-As with most rules, there are exceptions that apply.
+As with most rules, there are exceptions.
 For superficial losses, exceptions include these situations:

 - If you become a non-resident of Canada, this can result in the deemed disposition of assets.